Brody234/pypearl/src/abstract/README.md

 Elements are created with DihedralTensor(r=r, s=s, n=n).
 This is the same as Dihedral, but r and s are now ndarrays of the same shape.
 Otherwise, everything is exactly the same.
 This is just an increased efficiency version of direct products as I want to play around with Dihedral based ML models that appeared to me in a dream.

 The operators +, += are defined as the group action described above.
 It is not abelian.

+## Direct Product

+Code found in directproduct.hpp.
+This is a group that allows the creation of an arbitrary direct product between any number of groups, allowing for the creation of massive groups.

+Elements are constructed with DirectProduct((tuple of group objects)).

+## Rules Of Memory and Access

+The following defines behavior, both for the understanding of users and the direction of contributors.
+These rules are forced by the library, so users don't need to keep track of them, but they are good to understand the reasoning for various seemingly annoying behaviors.
+Group elements are not to be altered directly, in the sense that they will not recieve absolute assignments to their raw data.
+All assignments, changes, etc. must go through a function that forces the change to obey the rules of the group.
+For example, no one can ever set dihedral. s = 34, as s is either 0 or 1.
+For the sake of optimization, redudant assignments are assumed to not exist.
+Therefore, s = 34, or s^34, which is the same as saying s^0 may be treated as s^1 as s!= 0.